comunet/aws-devsecops-cicd/README.md

 ### 3.2 AUTOMATED DEPLOYMENT:
 #### 3.2.1 Simple Install (no Slack or MS Teams Integration)
-To deploy the framework automatically, after performing Replace in Files above, run the following script:
+To deploy the framework automatically, after performing Replace in Files (3.1) above, run the following script:
 ```
 ./cf/setup/automated_deployment.sh
 ```
-2. Advanced Install
-The automated install can also be run with additional arguments such as installing the Slack or MS Teams integration.

-#### 3.2.2 Install with Slack Integration
+#### 3.2.2 Advanced Install with Slack Integration
 1. Create a Slack App
    1. Navigate to https://api.slack.com/apps?new_app=1
    2. Create New App >> From Scratch.